Get all your news in one place.

 Our top pick:

-4. Best for south-facing rooms
+5. Best for south-facing rooms

 A south-facing room gets a lot of natural daylight and can often be bathed in golden sunshine for a lot of the day.
 This means any underlying warm tones in a white paint - like yellow, red or brown - will be amplified, making a seemingly innocuous pale ivory white suddenly look decidedly yellow once on the walls.
+I'd know as my studio flat is south facing which I absolutely love about it.

-Consequently, if you want to achieve the appearance of true white in a south-facing room, it's best to stay on the side of cooler tones which will balance out the warmth of the natural light.
+But consequently, if you want to achieve the appearance of true white in a south-facing room, it's best to stay on the side of cooler tones which will balance out the warmth of the natural light.

 Our top pick:

-5. Best for skirting boards and ceilings
+6. Best for skirting boards

 (Image credit: Future PLC/Tim Young)

-So if you, too, want to stick with tradition and paint your skirting boards and/or ceiling white, contrasting the chosen colour of your walls, paint experts recommend opting for a white shade with an undertone that complements your walls’ colour.
+So if you, too, want to stick with tradition and paint your skirting boards white, contrasting the chosen colour of your walls, paint experts recommend opting for a white shade with an undertone that complements your walls’ colour.

-‘One of the biggest mistakes I see is people choosing a brilliant white for their skirting boards and ceilings, but not looking at the undertones.
+‘One of the biggest mistakes I see is people choosing a brilliant white for their skirting boards, but not looking at the undertones.
 Undertones are so important when considering a colour for your space, even if it’s a white.
 When looking at a white, choose a white with undertones that are the same warmth as the colours of your walls or match the tones in your furniture,’ Tash at Lick says.

 ‘This will create tonal harmony and reduce the stark contrast between the walls and the white.
-For example, if you have lovely deep red walls and you want to paint your ceiling and skirting boards white, I’d choose a white with red or pink undertones, like White 06,’ she adds.
+For example, if you have lovely deep red walls and you want to paint your skirting boards white, I’d choose a white with red or pink undertones, like White 06,’ she adds.

 Michael at The Paint Shed continues, ‘One common mistake is using non-durable paint for skirting boards.
 These areas are prone to collecting dirt and grime, so using durable paint is essential for easy cleaning as they can be wiped down frequently without causing damage to the paint.
 Using oil-based paints should also be avoided as these can yellow over time, making water-based paints a better choice.'